ms-iot/iot-walkthrough/StoreDeployment/README.md

 ---
 # Associating the app with the Windows store

 It is necessary to associate the application with the Windows store to access some services (such as OneDrive).
+The foreground app will be associated with the store to be able to access user pictures.

-Associating with the store changes the **Package Family Name**, which is an identifier that we will need to create an app service for communication between the background and the foreground applications; therefore, it is easier to associate with the store before writing the app service.
+It is not recommended to associate the background app with the store (deploying background apps to the store is possible, but not trivial).
+Associating with the store changes the **Package Family Name**, which is an identifier that we will need to create an app service for communication between the background and the foreground applications; therefore, if an app service is to be placed on the foreground app, it is easier to associate with the store before writing the app service.

 ## Requirements